bowen0701/bowen0701.github.io/_posts/2018-03-18-docker-python3-ml-jupyter.md

 - `--port 8888`: must be the same as docker's port for Jupyter Notebook.
 - `--ip 0.0.0.0`: reassign Jupyter Notebook server's IP.
 - `--NotebookApp.token=''`: optional, for simplicity we here disable the toker authentification.
 Note that this is not recommended for security reasons.
 Nevertheless, since I choose this to test launch on my local laptop I think it is ok for now.

+To lanch TensorBoard, the pipielined bash scripts follow similarly.

 ## Launch Docker